Inpatient and Partial Hospital Care

 As the physician, the resident is responsible and accountable for the planning, multimodal treatment, disposition and aftercare of his or her patients.
 The residents participate in the multidisciplinary team, which synthesizes the psychiatric, pediatric/neurologic, psychoeducational and community resources.
 Treatment includes psychotherapy, pharmacotherapy, psychoeducation, family therapy, cognitive behavior therapy, group therapies, activity therapy and applied behavior analysis.
 In addition to child psychiatry attending supervision by the physician-in-charge (PIC) overseeing each case, residents have additional supervision from the inpatient unit for psychopharmacology, group therapy and behavior and cognitive therapy, as needed.
 The residents on the unit attend a weekly multidisciplinary case conference, daily rounds on all patients, community meetings and treatment review conferences.
 Residents also carry a small volume of cases that are admitted to a specialty track on the unit for youths with mental retardation and/or autistic spectrum disorders who are in acute psychiatric crisis.

 Residents also spend 30 hours/week for four months in the McLean partial hospital and Acute Residential Treatment (ART) rotation.
 Dr. Michael Rater is the Medical Director, and Drs.
 Julie VanderFeenand and Dominique Vo are attending child psychiatrists.
 All three provide supervision for the residents.
 The ART and Partial Hospital Program offers an intensive treatment experience for adolescents who do not require inpatient hospitalization but need a more structured, in-depth form of treatment than is possible in an outpatient setting.
-The program treats moderately to severely disturbed adolescents diagnosed with a range of psychiatric disorders, including mood and anxiety disorders, severe character disorders, substance abuse and post-traumatic stress disorders.
+The program treats moderately to severely disturbed adolescents diagnosed with a range of psychiatric disorders, including mood and anxiety disorders, severe character disorders, substance use disorder and post-traumatic stress disorders.
 The mission of the program is to increase resilience and functioning within the family and community.

 Participants in the partial hospital program follow a core schedule from 9 a.m. to 3 p.m., including individual, family and group psychotherapy.
 Participants have access to psychotherapy groups and activities that cover development of coping and social skills, anger management, substance abuse and relapse prevention.
 Wellness groups include arts and creative activities such as cooking, young men’s and young women’s issues and sports.
 Partial hospitalization is cost-effective and allows for a deliberate process of integration into the community.